The Cancer Research

 For cancer risk, walnuts are the most studied among the nuts.

 There are a few dozen studies investigating cancer and whole walnuts, with many more on the compounds they contain.
 Walnut’s alpha-linolenic acid, ellagic acid and flavonoids are well studied in the laboratory.

-What Current Evidence Shows: AICR/WCRF expert report and its updates (CUP)
+Current Evidence: AICR/WCRF expert report and its updates (CUP)

-AICR’s report and its continuous updates found the evidence currently too limited to draw any conclusions about walnuts – or any nuts – and cancer risk.
+AICR’s report and its continuous updates find evidence currently too limited to draw any conclusions about walnuts – or any nuts – and cancer risk.